12 Common All-Inclusive Resort Mistakes That Could Ruin Your Vacation

-Going during the wrong season
+Going at the wrong time

-Few things are better than jetting off to a tropical resort, but make sure to book your stay during the right time of year.
+Few things are better than jetting off to a tropical resort, but make sure to book your stay during the right time of year (ideally with a card that lets you earn travel rewards).

 Otherwise, you can end up vacationing during the rainy season, potentially putting a serious damper on your beach ambitions.
 Also, research any local and national holidays so you don’t end up fighting crowds for the entire stay.

-Presuming everything is included
+Assuming everything is included

 It may stand to reason that everything will be paid for ahead of time at a resort that’s branded all-inclusive, but that’s not always the case.
-Some places may have upcharges for things like top-shelf liquor, spa treatments, transfers, and more.

-Do your research so you don’t wind up with an unexpected bill after a high-end meal, or end up on the hook after a lengthy massage.
+Do your research so you don’t wind up with an unexpected bill after a high-end meal or end up on the hook after a lengthy massage.

 Forgetting to budget for tips